 Platform maintenance and workflow recycles

 There are several cases where it is necessary for Workflows to shut down and restart.
-We call this a recycle and this article describes this behavior and how to design workflows that are infrequently executed or run for a long time.
+We call this a recycle and this article describes this behavior.
+It also discusses the architecture you should use when building Workflows that run infrequently or run for a long time.

 Platform Maintenance

-Platform updates are published to our Cloud environments many times a month.
-All scheduled updates are published at http://status.flowgear.net/ and users are welcome to subscribe to notifications for these changes.
+Platform updates are generally pushed to our Cloud environments once a week.
+All scheduled updates are published at http://status.flowgear.net/ and you're able to subscribe to notifications for these changes.

 Daily recycle

 Runtimes restart once every 24 hours.
 The specific recycle time depends on the region the tenant is provisioned in to and is generally configured to be early morning for the region.
-Create a support ticket to confirm or adjust the recycle time for your tenant.
+Create a support ticket to confirm or adjust the recycle time for your tenant if needed.

 Hourly Workflow continuation

-To conserve memory allocated by a Site, Flowgear will perform a continuation of an Always On Workflow hourly provided the following conditions are met:
+To recover memory allocated by a Site, Flowgear will perform a continuation of an Always On Workflow hourly provided the following conditions are met:

 - The workflow is not being debugged in the designer

-- The workflow is currently executing a Trigger Node
+- The execution cursor of the Workflow is currently within a Trigger Node

 - The Trigger Node has invoked at least once (i.e. Nodes downstream from the Trigger have executed implying at least one iteration of the workflow)